top of page

 How does insurance work?

 We are happy to verify your insurance plan’s benefits before your visit if you’d like.
-We always review your plan during your first appointment, but we can also do this prior to booking.
+We always review your plan during your first appointment, but we can also do this prior to booking - don't hesitate to ask!

 We work with all insurance plans that offer acupuncture coverage.
-Depending on your plan, we may be in-network or out-of-network, which affects what you pay.
+However, depending on your plan, we may be in-network or out-of-network, which affects what you pay.
 You are responsible for any copays, coinsurance, or deductible amounts according to your insurance plan.

 We provide superbills and itemized receipts for your records so you can submit claims to your insurance if needed.